 This all sounds very muddled to me.
 If you were verbally abusive — yes, you suck.
 But again, that doesn’t give him carte blanche to then abuse you with infidelity.
 The whole dynamic sounds toxic.

 We only control ourselves, Sloane.
 You don’t like being a verbally abusive person?
 Fix that.
 Realize what your values are, what’s a deal breaker in a relationship, and realize you don’t control other people.
 Get out honestly before you feel the need to belittle and nag.

 4. I didn’t bother to learn to fight the right way.

 I know it sounds odd to suggest there is a right way to fight.
 But there is.
 I tended to keep the peace in our house by keeping my mouth shut when things were really bothering me.
 As you can imagine, all the small things that drove me crazy grew into a giant suppressed ball of anger that would erupt occasionally in a huge, really frightening fit of Hulk-like rage.
 And by rage, I mean rage in the clinical, mental-health definition kind of way.
 After the fact, I’d justify my anger by saying that a woman can only take so much.
 Looking back, I was one scary b*tch during those episodes.

-See my points above, Sloane.
-And know this — it takes two to fight the right way.
+It takes two to fight the right way.
 When your boundaries are violated, yes, SPEAK UP.
 But often we don’t speak up, because we know from painful experience that when we voice an objection, we will not be heard.
 Our concerns will be rejected and ignored.